wwang-nmdp/Parse_HML_to_fasta/README.md

 # Parse_HML_to_fasta
-Introduction of Parse_HML_to_fasta
+Introduction of Parse_HML_to_fasta.

 Parse_HML_to_fasta is a java program.
-It was developed to generator a fasta format files from HML.
+It was developed to parse HLA sequences to a fasta format.

 The fasta format is begins with a single line description or identifier, followed by lines of sequence data.
 The identifier include sample ID (‘id’), Locus (‘locus’), Type (‘type’), glstring (‘gls’) and Phase-set (‘ps’).

 Each section divided by vertical bar “ | ”.

 For example:
 >id|1235-1677-5|locus|HLA-DRB1|type|03:01:01:01|gls|HLA-DRB1*03:01:01:01/HLA-DRB1*03:01:01:01|PS1